johnhm22/ai-chatbot-nextjs/README.md

 TypeScript
 Tailwindcss
 Useful component libraries - [shadcn/ui](https://ui.shadcn.com/) which gets some its components from [radix UI](https://www.radix-ui.com/)
 [Clerk](https://clerk.com/docs) for authentication and management of users
+useChat hook from [Vercel AI SDK](https://sdk.vercel.ai/docs/api-reference/use-chat#usechat) which allows us to work with AI models

 ### Reference
 Hamed Bahram - author of some greate tutorials